sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/drop-columns.rst

    :align: center
    :width: 60%

 Drop columns
 ---------------------

-It drops the column whichever we want.
+It drops the columns whichever we want.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^